-- 2. That the Shared Services Joint Committee endorse the following for consultation with staff and Unison prior to final proposals being presented for Executive Decision and the councils' Cabinet meetings in January. - a) the proposed shared Customer Services restructure including ERVS requests. - b) the development of the shared service as set out in the service development plan. - c) Principles for: - i.
+- 2. The Executive Cabinet approve the following proposals: - a) the proposed shared Customer Services restructure including ERVS requests. - b) the development of the shared service as set out in the service development plan. - c) Principles for: - i.
 Flexible and multi-channel working - ii.
 Making best use of technology and automation - iii.
 Waste services